 8. Fresh Citrus Juice can also be frozen and stored with ice cube trays.

-9. Fresh Herbs can be, chopped, mixed with olive oils, and poured into ice cube trays so they are ready for cooking.
+9. Fresh herbs can be, chopped, mixed with olive oils, and poured into ice cube trays so they are ready for cooking.

 10. Pasta can be cooked, frozen in freezer bags and conveniently defrosted when needed for quick recipes.